rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

 * remove an element in the list
 * remove the first element in the list
 * remove the last element in the list
+* do something with each value in order

 Implementation
 ==============